 Sabaton has won almost every metal award for which they were nominated, including Best Breakthrough Band, Best Live Band, and they were nominated for the 2012 "Metal as F*ck" Award for their album Carolus Rex, which actually was about the rise of the Swedish Empire under King Charles XII.

-The video below is about 189 Swiss Guards who defended the Vatican during the Sack of Rome in 1527.
+The song below is about 189 Swiss Guards who defended the Vatican during the Sack of Rome in 1527.

 Heavy metal bands re-enacting famous battles is all I've ever wanted in life.
 Thank you, Sabaton.